 Backing up files is one of the most important activities on your computer, thanks to this, you can rest assured that your information is safe regardless of what might happen to your hard drive or computer.
 There are many ways to do this process, including file hosting services.

-OneDrive is one of the most popular, it is practical, effective and has full compatibility with Office files, a very attractive feature for millions of users who use these programs for their daily tasks, whether academic or business.
+OneDrive is one of the most popular, it is practical, effective, and has full compatibility with Office files, a very attractive feature for millions of users who use these programs for their daily tasks, whether academic or business.

-If there is a problem in the backup synchronization, it is natural that there is concern for the user, since after that the update of their files and the new information that may come to save on their computer may be in danger.
+If there is a problem in the backup synchronization, it is natural that there is a concern for the user, since after that the update of their files and the new information that may come to save on their computer may be in danger.

-One of the most efficient ways to fix syncing problem with OneDrive is using AOMEI Backupper.
+One of the most efficient ways to fix the syncing problem with OneDrive is using AOMEI Backupper.
 This software has a very friendly user interface that greatly facilitates any backup and synchronization process.
 Below I will show you how to use it.